Meerkat Crafts and Learning

 How to Make the Meerkat Paper Craft:

 1. Print out the patterns onto card stock or construction paper.
 To make the patterns more ridged glue the patterns onto another piece of card stock before cutting them out.
-(Printable patterns available to members.)
+(Printable patterns available to members and as an instant download.)

 2. Color the pattern pieces and then cut them out.